Senate Republicans: Tougher Medicaid Fraud Effort Needed to Stop Abuse and Save Tax Dollars

 "This Task Force will dig deep to find solutions to protect state taxpayers from a system that remains vulnerable to fraud and abuse," said Warren County District Attorney Kate Hogan, who is also the President of the New York State Association of District Attorneys.
 "Through its efforts, the members of the Task Force will combine extensive knowledge and experience in the continuing battle to combat Medicaid fraud."

 The U.S. Government Accountability Office estimates that as much as 10 percent of Medicaid expenses are diverted through fraud.
 The Executive Budget proposes spending a total of more than $51 billion on Medicaid, meaning as much as $5 billion could be fraud in the system.

-In 2006, Senator Marty Golden joined his colleagues in the Senate in passing legislation sponsored by Senator Dean Skelos, which was enacted into law, that:
+In 2006, the Senate passed legislation sponsored by Senator Skelos, which was enacted into law, that:

 > Created a new, independent Office of Medicaid Inspector General by consolidating

 responsibilities and staff from six agencies into the new Office and empowering the Medicaid Inspector General with the ability to detect, investigate and recovery improper Medicaid payments;

 > Provided county governments with new incentives and access to information to become active partners in the fight against Medicaid fraud;

 > Enhanced the capacity of the Department of Health and Office of Medicaid Inspector General to fight fraud with new, state-of-the-art technology;

 > Established new protocols and procedures to ensure the effective sharing of information and evidence regarding Medicaid fraud between the Office of Medicaid Inspector General, the Attorney General’s Medicaid Fraud Control Unit, county governments and district attorneys;